P7h/storm-camel-example/README.md

 ## Requirements
 You need the following on your machine:
 * Oracle JDK >= 1.7.x
-* Apache Maven >= 3.1.0
+* Apache Maven >= 3.0.5
 * Clone this repo and import as an existing Maven project to either Eclipse IDE or IntelliJ IDEA.
-* Rest of the required frameworks and libraries are downloaded by Maven as required in the build process.
-	* If not, please execute `mvn clean compile` command once at the root of this repo.
-* Launch your favorite IDE and run [`Runner.java`](runner/src/main/java/nl/java/runner/Runner.java).
+	* Please enable / download Maven Plugin in the IDE.

 ## Usage
-To build and run this topology, you must use Java 1.7.
+To build and run this topology, you must use Java 1.7.<br>

 ### Local Mode:
-Local mode can also be run on Windows environment using either IntelliJ IDEA or Eclipse IDE. *Note*: Please be sure to clean your temp folder as it adds lot of temporary files in every run.<br>
+Local mode can also be run on Windows environment using either IntelliJ IDEA or Eclipse IDE. *Note*: Please be sure to clean your temp folder as it adds lot of temporary files in every run.
-Just launch your favorite IDE and run [`Runner.java`](runner/src/main/java/nl/java/runner/Runner.java).<br>
+* Launch your favorite IDE and run [`Runner.java`](runner/src/main/java/nl/java/runner/Runner.java).<br>
+* All the required frameworks and libraries are downloaded by Maven as required in the above import process in the IDE.
+	* If not, please execute `mvn clean compile` command once at the root of this repo.
+* Launch a browser [preferably Google Chrome] and run [`index.html`](runner/src/main/resources/index.html)
+	* Click on "Start Viz" button to trigger the initialization.<br>
+	* You can stop the visualization as well by clicking on "Stop Viz" button.<br>
+* This chart updates every second and displays real-time visualization of the words processed by the Bolts.<br>

+### Remote Mode:
+TBA.

 ## Problems
 If you find any issues, please report them either raising an [issue](https://github.com/P7h/storm-camel-example/issues) here on Github or alert me on my Twitter handle [@P7h](http://twitter.com/P7h).
 Or even better, please send a [pull request](https://github.com/P7h/storm-camel-example/pulls).
 Appreciate your help.
 Thanks!

 ## License
-Copyright &copy; 2013 Prashanth Babu.<br>
+Copyright &copy; 2013 Robin van Breukelen and Prashanth Babu.<br>
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).